prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 We recommend getting involved in a [Bitcoin mining pool](https://en.Bitcoin.it/wiki/Comparison_of_mining_pools) to maximize your profits.
 The Antminer S9 is the most profitable ASIC on the market.

+**NOTE:** *If you're interested in purchasing an Antminer S9, you can shop at the lowest prices on our [trusted vendor's website](https://cryptodrilling.com/collections/mining-hardware/products/antminer-s9-14-th-s-with-psu?afmc=1c&utm_campaign=1c&utm_source=leaddyno&utm_medium=affiliate){: target="_blank"}.
+They currently accept Bitcoin as their main source of payment, as do most major ASIC vendors.* They'll be adding additional forms of payment soon, including bank transfers and credit/debit cards.

+**Mining is far more profitable when you utilize the power of multiple ASICs.** For large orders, please [contact me](/contact/).

 [Check Lowest Prices](https://cryptodrilling.com/collections/mining-hardware/products/antminer-s9-14-th-s-with-psu?afmc=1c&utm_campaign=1c&utm_source=leaddyno&utm_medium=affiliate){:target="_blank" .big-button}

 ## Antminer S5